Don’t write and publish a book that will send your readers off to sleep

 If only the characters had been allowed to ‘show‘ their story.

 I won’t harp on this point, but suffice to say that it is an all too common mistake I see – writers falling into the trap of only telling their story from their point of view, and not the characters telling theirs.

 This book was, unfortunately, one of those with practically all author tell and no character show.

-Worse than just using clichés and hackneyed phrases, the very limited dialogue in this book hardly ever extended beyond five or six words and each line of the dialogue carried a reporting verb and an all too often adverb.
+Worse than just using clichés and hackneyed phrases, the very limited dialogue in this book hardly ever extended beyond five or six words and each line of the dialogue carried a reporting verb, and an all too often, an unnecessary adverb.